etwk/blog/content/lists/books.md

 ## Business
 - [ ] Facebook: The Inside Story
+- [ ] The Outsiders: Eight Unconventional CEOs and Their Radically Rational Blueprint for Success (William N. Thorndike Jr.) #investment #must

 ## Economy
 - [ ] The Road to Serfdom (F. A. Hayek) #bumingbai  #must